BeltonJohn/GA-Client-Project-03/README.md

 #### Day 1

-After settling ona podcast theme for our project we started by designing wireframes and setting out features using excalidraw this helped us have a clear objective for what we wanted to deliver as our minimal viable product and also our stretch goals (time limits permitting).
+After settling on a podcast theme for our project we started by designing wireframes and setting out required features using excalidraw this helped us have a clear objective for what we wanted to deliver as our minimal viable product and also our stretch goals (time limits permitting).
 This was our first introduction to Trello which I found was ivaluable for organising, compiling and delegating work.

 <img src="./wireframe.png" alt="excalidraw" width="900"/>

 #### Day 2 - 3

 As a team we decide that we wouldnt start on the frontend before the backend functionality was complete and thoroughly tested.
 We mob programmed a primitive backend very quickly.
 Although we used previous work as a reference and a lot of the code being relatively boilerplate, I personally feel like I learned a lot about how the secure route works and how those different components fit together.
-I helped build and test the CRUD operators for the creating and editing a podcast, creating and deleting comments as well as creating and deleting an acccount.
+I helped build and test the CRUD operators for the podcast, comments and user acccounts.

 ## Day 4 - 9